-Who would have thought that an old car could be a concrete aid to the environment?
+Who would have thought that an old car could be a concrete help for the environment?

-In Spain, more precisely in Barcelona, the city's transit agency has offered its citizens the opportunity to swap the old car for a three-year pass for public transport.
+In Spain, more precisely in Barcelona, the city's transit agency has offered its citizens the possibility of exchanging their old car for a three-year public transport subscription.

-Our means of transport, from the metro to the buses, are included in the season ticket and completely free for three years.
+Our means of transport, from the metro to buses, are included in the subscription and completely free for three years.

-The goal is to help people get closer to the problem of environmental sustainability, encouraging the use of greener means of transport.
+The goal is to help people approach the problem of environmental sustainability, encouraging the use of more environmentally friendly means of transport.

-Cars are a major contributor to carbon dioxide emissions - around 41% of emissions come from road pollution.
+Cars are among the main contributors to carbon dioxide emissions – around 41% of emissions come from road pollution.
 It is therefore essential to reduce its use and save the planet from excessive waste.

 Currently, the number of initiatives dedicated to sustainability is truly impressive.
-Governments work together to solve - or at least control - the problem of climate change, helping cities to contribute.
+Governments work together to solve – or at least control – the problem of climate change, helping cities to make their own contribution.

 As we have seen, the transport system is one of the most polluting sectors of all, and it needs a lot of work to be able to change drastically.